 Center for American Progress, “Public Options Will Improve Health Equity Across the Country”

-Centers for Disease Control and Prevention, Health Equity
+Centers for Disease Control and Prevention, Advancing Health Equity in Chronic Disease Prevention and Management

 National Partnership for Women and Families, “Black Women’s Maternal Health: A Multifaceted Approach to Addressing Persistent and Dire Health Disparities”